Search documentation...

 Connecting Hightouch to BigQuery requires some setup in both platforms.
 It's recommended to set up a service account with the correct permissions in BigQuery before configuring the connection in Hightouch.

-You need to allowlist Hightouch's IP addresses to let our systems contact your warehouse.
-Reference our networking docs to determine which IPs you need to allowlist.
+You may need to allowlist Hightouch's IP addresses to let our systems connect to your warehouse.
+Reference our networking docs to determine which IP addresses you need to allowlist.

 BigQuery credential setup